UNT Health Science Center - Our History

 In 2001, Ronald R. Blanck, DO, became the Health Science Center's fourth president after serving as the highest-ranking physician in the armed forces, the surgeon general of the U.S. Army and commander of the U.S. Army Medical Command.
 Blanck led the expansion of all of the Health Science Center's programs and created a fourth school, the School of Health Professions (SHP).
 During his tenure, enrollment increased from just over 700 to more than 1,000.
 He established several hospital partnerships, helped bring the first federally funded community health clinic to Fort Worth and expanded biotechnology incubator activities with the city.
 In 2001, the national Osteopathic Research Center was founded, and the Texas Missing Persons DNA Database was established on campus.
 In 2002, TCOM was ranked for the first time among the top 50 medical schools for primary care by U.S. News & World Report, a distinction it has earned each year since, and the GSBS received the National Science Foundation's Presidential Award for Excellence in Science Mentoring.
 In 2005, the physical growth of the Health Science Center was guaranteed when Blanck oversaw the purchase of the adjacent former Osteopathic Medical Center of Texas property, which increased the campus from 16 to 33 prime acres in the heart of Fort Worth's Cultural District.

 Today, the Health Science Center has a $220 million annual budget and adds approximately $600 million into Fort Worth's economy annually.
 Since 2005, the number of students has rapidly grown from 1,000 to over 1,900, and research expenditures have dramatically expanded from $22 million to more than $40 million per year funded by organizations such as the National Institutes of Health, National Science Foundation, and others.
-More than 1,400 employees and staff and more than 750 part-time and adjunct faculty support the Health Science Center’s students and missions of excellence in academics, research, clinical care and community engagement.
+More than 1,400 staff, 400 plus faculty, and well over 750 adjunct faculty support the Health Science Center’s students and missions of excellence in academics, research, clinical care and community engagement.

 The Health Science Center proudly serves the community through a variety of community and school outreach programs.
 For example, the Health Science Center founded our signature event, the annual Cowtown Marathon, co-founded Fort Worth's annual Hispanic Wellness Fair and remains highly involved in both.